sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/01_overview/window-management-overview.md

 ## Overview

-The Window Management API lets you create and manipulate windows and is the basis of the [Application Management](../../../application-management/overview/index.html) and [Activities](../../../data-sharing-between-apps/activities/overview/index.html) APIs.
+The Window Management API lets you create and manipulate windows and is the basis of the [Application Management](../../../application-management/overview/index.html) API.
 It allows users to group a set of desktop windows so that they move, maximize and minimize together.
 The Window Management API provides the following features, not found in any normal browser:

 - 3 types of window modes: flat, tab or HTML
 - Complete control and customization of the windows: